Edward Paisnel

-Suspicion for the attacks initially fell on eccentric agricultural worker and fisherman Alphonse Le Gastelois, who was arrested but released through lack of evidence.
+Suspicion for the attacks initially fell on eccentric agricultural worker and fisherman Alphonse Le Gastelois, who was arrested but released because of a lack of evidence.
 Public suspicion remained so strong, however, that Le Gastelois' cottage was burnt down in an act of arson.
 Le Gastelois, fearing for his life, fled to Les Écréhous where he spent 14 years in self-imposed exile on La Marmotière as the second self-styled king of the Écréhous despite being cleared of suspicion when the attacks of the Beast of Jersey continued unabated.

 Capture and conviction

 On 17 July 1971 Edward Paisnel was stopped by the police after running a red traffic light and then attempting to evade police pursuit.
 In the car, which he had stolen earlier that evening, police discovered several pointed sticks and elements of his "Beast" costume.
 In December 1971 he was convicted of 13 counts of assault, rape and sodomy and sentenced to 30 years in prison.